Nalanii/deafember/README.md

 4. Go to "Keys and Tokens" and generate your Consumer Keys (API Key/Secret) and Authentication Tokens (Access Token/Secret).

 > Ensure to generate and copy tokens _after_ establishing correct (read/write) permissions

-## TikTok
-The official TikTok API is for enterprise apps thus we are using a workaround.

-1. Log in to TikTok.com on your Chrome browser
-2. Right-click the page $\to$ Inspect $\to$ Application Tab $\to$ Cookies $\to$ https://www.tiktok.com
-3. Find the cookie named `sessionid`.
-4. Copy its value string

-> Note: This session ID expires every few weeks, so you will need to update it manually.

 # Updating Prompts and Photos
 The `getPrompt()` method should be updated to have a dictionary of the prompts, keyed by the day of the month.
 The photos/ folder should include 63 photos in the following format: